Overview of Minor Accounts at Charles Schwab

 How to Open a Minor Account at Schwab

-With Schwab’s simple online tools, opening an account for a minor is quick.
-On the website, look for the orange button at the top to start.
-Scroll down to the full account list (minor accounts aren’t shown right away).
-On the next page, click Education & Custodial.
-This shows the non-retirement accounts.
-The Custodial IRA is listed under Retirement.
+On the website, look for the orange button at the top to open an account.
+Scroll down to find the link for the list of all accounts (minor accounts won't initially be displayed).
+On the next page, click on the tile for Education & Custodial.
+Now you'll see the list of the non-retirement accounts discussed above.
+The Custodial IRA is listed under the Retirement section.

-Some accounts can be opened online, while others require filling out a pdf form.
-In both cases, information about the guardian and the minor must be provided.
+Some accounts can be opened online, while others require a PDF form.
+In either case, the appropriate link will be displayed.
+Details on both the guardian and the minor must be provided.

 Open Charles Schwab Account